Last fall, as an early-birthday present (and maybe so I would stop using the spare bike), I received a shiny new Kona Dew Plus for my birthday.

-One of my favourite things about Europe in general is the fact that one can bike almost anywhere, and that it’s considered a “normal” everyday activity.
+One of my favourite things about Europe in general is the fact that one can bike almost anywhere.
 After coming back to Calgary, I realized that while I can probably live without things like bakeries at every corner and constantly watching for dog poop (Dresden Neustadt, I’m looking at you), puttering around on a bike on a daily basis was something I wasn’t willing to give up.

 Now, a little about Calgary.
 It is great for recreational biking because there are about 700 km of bike paths in the city, mostly in our numerous parks and along the rivers.
 What the city is not too great for, however, is commuter biking – i.e. biking to get groceries, biking to get to work, biking to your friend’s place, etc., because there are virtually no practical bike paths and most drivers have little experience dealing with bicycles on the road.